zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 -------
 2.3.0

-- zenoss.cmd.linux.rpm modeler plugin is now disabled by default (ZPS-1603)
+- The zenoss.cmd.linux.rpm modeler plugin is now disabled by default.
+(ZPS-1603)

 2.2.7